TanyaCheremkhina/java-javascript-homework/hw7/README.md

-See hw8, there hw7 + hw8 in one file.
+See hw8, there are hw7 + hw8 in one file.